Type $II$ quantum subgroups of $\mathfrak{sl}_N$. $I$: Symmetries of local modules: Abstract

 We develop several technical tools in this work.
 We give a skein theoretic description of the orbifold quantum subgroups of $\cat{sl}{r+1}{k}$.
 Our methods here are general, and the techniques developed will generalise to give skein theory for any orbifold of a braided tensor category.
 We also give a formulation of orthogonal level-rank duality in the type $D$-$D$ case, which is used to construct one of the exceptionals.
 We uncover an unexpected connection between quadratic categories and exceptional braided auto-equivalences of the orbifolds.
 We use this connection to construct two of the four exceptionals.

 In the sequel to this paper we will use the classified braided auto-equivalences to construct the corresponding type $II$ quantum subgroups of the categories $\cat{sl}{r+1}{k}$.
-When paired with Gannon's type $I$ classification for $r\leq 6$, this will complete the type $II$ classification for these same ranks.
+This will essentially finish the type $II$ classification for $\mathfrak{sl}_n$ modulo type $I$ classification.
+When paired with Gannon's type $I$ classification for $r\leq 6$, our results will complete the type $II$ classification for these same ranks.

 This paper includes an appendix by Terry Gannon, which provides useful results on the dimensions of objects in the categories $\cat{sl}{r+1}{k}$.